-- 61. The servicer of the Bonds will be required to make mandatory [semi-annual] adjustments (i.e., every six months, except for the first true-up adjustment period, which may be longer or shorter than six months, but in any event no more than nine months, and must be completed thirty (30) days prior to a date on which the PPR is determined) to the WES Charges to: - (a) correct any under collections or over collections (both actual and projected), for any reason, during the period preceding the next true-up adjustment date; and - (b) to ensure the projected recovery of amounts sufficient to provide timely payment of the scheduled principal of and interest on the Bonds and all ongoing financing costs (including any necessary replenishment of the DSRS) during the subsequent 12-month period (or in the case of quarterly true-up adjustments described below, the period ending the next bond payment date).
-To the extent any Bonds remain outstanding after the scheduled maturity date of the last tranche of a series of Bonds, mandatory true-up adjustments shall be made quarterly until all Bonds and associated costs are paid in full. - 62.
-The form of true-up notice is attached as Appendix D to the Financing Order. - 63.
-True-up filings will be based upon the cumulative differences, regardless of the reason, between the PPR (including scheduled principal and interest payments on the Bonds and ongoing financing costs) and the amount of WES Charge remittances to the bond trustee.
+- 61. The servicer of the Bonds will be required to make mandatory semi-annual adjustments (i.e., every six months, except for the first true-up adjustment period, which may be longer or shorter than six months, but in any event no more than nine months, and must be completed thirty (30) days prior to a date on which the PPR is determined) to the WESCRM Charges to: - (a) correct any under collections or over collections (both actual and projected), for any reason, during the period preceding the next true-up adjustment date; and - (b) to ensure the projected recovery of amounts sufficient to provide timely payment of the scheduled principal of and interest on the Bonds and all ongoing financing costs (including any necessary replenishment of the DSRS) during the subsequent 12-month period (or in the case of quarterly true-up adjustments described below, the period ending the next bond payment date).
+To the extent any Bonds remain outstanding after the scheduled maturity date of the last tranche of a series of Bonds, mandatory true-up adjustments shall be made quarterly until all Bonds and associated costs are paid in full.

+- 62. The form of true-up notice is attached as Appendix D to the Financing Order. - 63.
+True-up filings will be based upon the cumulative differences, regardless of the reason, between the PPR (including scheduled principal and interest payments on the Bonds and ongoing financing costs) and the amount of WESCRM Charge remittances to the bond trustee.
 True-up procedures are necessary to ensure full recovery of amounts sufficient to meet on a timely basis the PPR over the scheduled life of the Bonds.
-In order to assure adequate WES Charge revenues to fund the PPR and to avoid large over collections and under collections over time, the servicer will reconcile the WES Charges using Authority's most recent forecast of [usage, demand and base rate revenues and estimates of financing costs.]
-The calculation of the WES Charges will also reflect both a projection of uncollectible WES Charges and a projection of payment lags between the billing and collection of WES Charges based upon the servicer's most recent experience regarding collection of WES Charges.

-- 64. The servicer will set the initial WES Charges and make true-up adjustments in the based upon the cash flow model attached as Exhibit X to the testimony of [Utility rep]. - 65.
-The servicer may also make interim true-up adjustments more frequently at any time during the term of the Bonds: (i) if the servicer forecasts that WES Charge collections will be insufficient to make all scheduled payments of principal, interest and other financing costs in respect of the Bonds during the current or next succeeding payment period or (ii) to replenish any draws on the DSRS.
+In order to assure adequate WESCRM Charge revenues to fund the PPR and to avoid large over collections and under collections over time, the servicer will reconcile the WESCRM Charges using its most recent forecast of usage and demand and the Authority's estimates of financing costs.
+The calculation of the WESCRM Charges will also reflect both a projection of uncollectible WESCRM Charges and a projection of payment lags between the billing and collection of WESCRM Charges based upon the servicer's most recent experience regarding collection of WESCRM Charges. - 64.
+The servicer will set the initial WESCRM Charges and make true-up adjustments as set forth in Exhibit B to this Financing Order. - 65.
+The servicer may also make interim true-up adjustments more frequently at any time during the term of the Bonds: (i) if the servicer forecasts that WESCRM Charge collections will be insufficient to make all scheduled payments of principal, interest and other financing costs in respect of the Bonds during the current or next succeeding payment period or (ii) to replenish any draws on the DSRS.
 Each such interim true-up shall use the methodology identified in Findings of Fact Nos.
 [61 to 63] applicable to the semi-annual true-up.
-The DSRS requirement may be adjusted above 0.50% of the original principal amount of the Bonds (or such higher level identified at the time of the initial issuance of the Bonds, as permitted in this Financing Order), if there is a draw on the DSRS and it is not replenished within [XX] months. - 66.
-Semi-annual and quarterly true-up adjustments, if necessary, shall be filed not less than [45] days prior to the first billing cycle of the month in which the revised WES Charges will be in effect. - (10) Additional True-up Provisions.
+The DSRS requirement may be adjusted above 0.50% of the original principal amount of the Bonds (or such higher level identified at the time of the initial issuance of the Bonds, as permitted in this Financing Order.

+66. Semi-annual and quarterly true-up adjustments, if necessary, shall be filed not less than [30] days prior to the first billing cycle of the month in which the revised WESCRM Charges will be in effect.

+(10) Additional True-up Provisions.